chaseruskin/orbit/README.md

 Prebuilt binaries are available for Linux, MacOS, and Windows with no dependencies.
 Visit the [releases page](https://github.com/chaseruskin/orbit/releases) for the latest version.
 Working on a different platform?
 No problem, building from source is easy with [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html), Rust's default package manager.
 Use docker?
 We have [docker images](https://hub.docker.com/repository/docker/chaseruskin/orbit/general) available too.
 See [Installing](https://chaseruskin.github.io/orbit/starting/installing.html) for complete details.

-For more information on getting started and how to use Orbit in your workflow, check out the [Book of Orbit](https://chaseruskin.github.io/orbit/).
+For more information on getting started and how to use Orbit in your workflow, check out [The Orbit Book](https://chaseruskin.github.io/orbit/).

 ## The Missing Layer of Abstraction